HK regulator reprimands, fines RBS over emerging-markets rates trades

 The SFC said in a statement RBS failed to detect and prevent unauthorized trades in its emerging markets rates business in the city in 2011, following the discovery of unauthorized trades by former trader Shirlina Tsang.

-Tsang was sentenced last year to 50 months in jail after pleading guilty to fraud after was she caught falsifying records of her trades, Reuters previously reported.
+Tsang was sentenced last year to 50 months in jail on Friday after pleading guilty to fraud after was she caught falsifying records of her trades, Reuters previously reported.

 "We put in place a comprehensive remediation program that strengthened our governance and supervisory oversight, and our control environment," RBS said in an e-mailed statement.